HirokiNariyoshi/jp_llm_nmt-token-optimizer/README.md

 Note: Translation uses NLLB's internal tokenization (different from LLM tokens), so we track translation impact via time rather than token counts.

+📊 **See detailed performance analysis and cost comparisons in [BENCHMARKS.md](BENCHMARKS.md)**

 ## When To Use

 Best for:
 - Long technical queries (>100 tokens)
 - Code examples and documentation
 - Detailed explanations

 Not ideal for:
 - Very short prompts (<50 tokens) - English may be longer than Japanese
 - Real-time chat - Translation adds latency (~1s)

+## Use Cases

+### 1. API Cost Reduction
+Reduce token costs for paid APIs like GPT-4 or Claude by 65%.
+For a company processing 1M Japanese tokens/day:
+- **Before**: $30/day (GPT-4 pricing)
+- **After**: $10.50/day
+- **Annual savings**: $7,115

+### 2. Japanese Documentation Chatbot
+Build customer support chatbots that handle Japanese queries efficiently while using English-optimized models.

+### 3. Code Generation for Japanese Developers
+Generate code from Japanese descriptions with 65% fewer input tokens, making it practical for large codebases.

+### 4. Content Localization
+Process Japanese content for analysis, summarization, or transformation using models optimized for English.

 ## Configuration